skellat/mkdocs-cms/README.md

-This is the major revision to the website.

-Presently the site is deployed using Netlify.
+This is presently the website for Erie Looking Productions utilizing deployment via Netlify.

 It can be found at <https://erielookingproductions.info>

-Eventually this may also be mirrored to Launchpad.
+Eventually this may also be mirrored to Launchpad if I can ever figure out what I am doing wrong.